npfernandes/ensemblify/README.md

 This database is provided separately from the Ensemblify source-code.

-You can learn where to get it and more about its creation in the [Documentation](https://ensemblify.readthedocs.io/latest/database.html).
+You can get it [here](https://zenodo.org/records/16948909) and more about its creation in the [Documentation](https://ensemblify.readthedocs.io/latest/database.html).

 ## 📚 Accessing Documentation